-Vital parameters, forces and torques, but also temperature or impedance are variables that often have to be measured on and sometimes in humans in medical technology.
-We are investigating principles and procedures, but also signal conditioning and evaluation, in order to be able to provide sensors that are as small and light as possible, but also inexpensive and, in particular, powerful.
+Vital parameters, forces and moments, but also temperature and impedance, are variables that often need to be measured on and sometimes even inside the human body in medical technology.
+We investigate principles and procedures, as well as signal conditioning and evaluation, in order to provide sensors that are as small and lightweight as possible, but also inexpensive and, above all, powerful..

 Objective